 You can watch a YouTube video; Play a game on your phone; Chat with a friend; Read the latest news about the celebrity you’re fond of; See someone wearing new sneakers and decide that you need the same pair which turns into a savage search for the best price.

-The cost for infinitive entertainment these days is quite low: you get a phone and you pay for internet.
+The cost for infinitive entertainment these days is quite low: you get a phone and you pay for the internet.
 These two give you access to unlimited data of games, articles, videos, porn, movies, chats.
 All of those you can perform from the comfort of your home.
-Basically, the access to all this information gives you thousands of ways to procrastinate.
+Basically, access to all this information gives you thousands of ways to procrastinate.

 If you’re feeling depressed, you think that no one loves you, you don’t have enough money to go on vacation, you can easily change this fact thanks to social media.

 You can share a photo of you wearing your latest shirt and hashtag “dress to impress” or “good vibes”.
 Or, you can go extreme and share a picture of you wearing only thongs.
 That’s how you get thousands of followers on Instagram.

 Once the likes and the comments start piling up you will feel a lot better.
 Once the feeling fades away, you can simply repeat the same procedure: